BambooShampoo/European-Football-Home-Advantage-Analysis/README.md

 ## Findings:
 For each league I gathered data from, the home side generates higher xG (expected goals), scores more goals, earned more points on average, whereas the away side concede more chances and concede more goals.
-Each with P-values below 0.05.
+Each with P-values below 0.05, indicating a convincing different between data values home vs away.

 ![image](https://github.com/user-attachments/assets/2a64fb63-13a3-4a54-a7ce-46b7b71ff56a)